-On the basis of the results of the 2017 full actuarial investigation conducted by the Fund Actuary, Council makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
-For the year ended 30 June 2020, this rate was 9.5% of members' salaries (9.5% in 2018/2019).
-This rate is expected to increase in line with any increases in the SG contribution rate and reviewed as part of the 30 June 2020 triennial valuation.
+On the basis of the results of the 2018 interim actuarial investigation conducted by the Fund Actuary, Council makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
+For the year ended 30 June 2019, this rate was 9.5 per cent of members' salaries (9.5 per cent in 2017/2018).
+This rate will increase in line with any increases in the SG contribution rate.